helldivers2fixes/HellbombScript/README.md

 ## How to Use:

+Close Helldivers.
+If you get an error that it's still running, you may need to sign out of Windows or restart (the game didn't exit cleanly).

 Grab the latest EXE from the Releases on the right-hand side.
 Or you can copy and paste the script manually per instructions below.
 EXE [VirusTotal](https://www.virustotal.com/gui/file/0ed6ce60daaa1507ff288731b661273b7dfc20e0cbb8f65e430494cfcd108cc0) & [Hybrid Analysis](https://www.hybrid-analysis.com/sample/0ed6ce60daaa1507ff288731b661273b7dfc20e0cbb8f65e430494cfcd108cc0) link.
 Seems AV software hates the EXE, and Hybrid Analysis hates it even more than the PowerShell script 😆